mattjaros3/Club-Connect/README.md

 Users will take a preliminary quiz to help reccommend clubs based on their answers.
 All clubs have associated tags and these tags will correlate to answers in the quiz.
 The tags with the highest result will be the clubs that are reccommended to the user at the end of the quiz.
   - script and implementation - work in progress

+Below is a design of the "Quiz" page
 ![Quiz](Quiz.png)

 ### Website Main Layout